 … Candidate key vs primary key, Super key and candidate key, Candidate key example, What is Super key, Alternate key, Super key example|What is a candidate key in DBMS|

-What is the candidate key and primary key?
+What are the candidate key and primary key?

-Candidate key may hold the null value.
-And in a single database table there could be more than one candidate key.
+The candidate key may hold the null value.
+And in a single database table, there could be more than one candidate key.

 What is the use of the candidate key?

 The purpose of the candidate key is to select the primary key from the set of all candidate keys.
 There must be one candidate key in the table that could be considered the primary key of the table to uniquely identify the records.